johnarok/awesome-church/book-excerpts/church-in-pandemic.md

 If we can tell stories, we can create prophetic culture in our neighbourhood and community when people hear what God is doing.

+Can be personal storie of transformation or stories of what the church is doing in the community

+Speaking the language of the culture

+### Online Experiences

+Samples, Craig Grochel, Steven Furtick

+Life.Church ? what is it //todo

+What do yo want your first time visitor to feel

+What do you want them to think

+Who is the ideal person on your website

+What do they look like

+### Navigating the white noice

+What can we learn from underground churches?
+Life is simple, Discipleship is simple, Church is simple

+All of the streaming all of the churches are doing right now, will become white noice to users soon.

+It will become white noice to the unchurched.

+How can we keep who we are and what we are doing simple

+"If it is not simple, it is not reproducible" Andy Stanley

+Missional vs Attractional Church

+Thinking addressing needs in the community

+Rick Warren created profiles of people who they are trying to reach when starting Saddleback

+You have to figure quick who you are reaching out via the digital ministry (Narrow down)

+Curiosity will catch the Unchurched - Remember moses and the burning bush

+Rephrase for your audience

+Sermon Title variations "Against all Hope" vs "What does it mean to be against all Hope" or "Have your back been ever against a wall"

+### Crowdsourcing Ministry

+Most times we start a ministry from where we are instead of where people are.

+We have "savior" complexes, determining we know what is best

+Impactful ministry is when we join God's invitation to start where people are

+Firat thing God asked was "Adam where are you?"

+Sometimes, we need to ask that simple question "how can we help" instead of curating a solution for a advertised scenario.

+Asking the community "What top struggles or challenges you have"

+Allowing community to identify their own needs shows respect for their dignity

+Turn your social media campaigns to listening campaigns, ask questions.